top of page

 Celebrating British Values

-Here at Rodmersham we strive to promote and secure British values throughout our curriculum and ethos.
-This statement demonstrates our commitment to not only promote British Values but, also, to celebrate them.
+Here at Rodmersham, we strive to promote and secure British values throughout our curriculum and ethos.
+This statement demonstrates our commitment to not only promoting British Values but also celebrating them.

 We recognise the importance of embedding an understanding of valuing everyone’s opinion.
-The opinions and decisions of the school council and its elected members have had a direct impact on the teaching and learning within our community.
-The curriculum itself also reflects a desire to educate our learners about the various systems of democracy around the world both past and present.
-For instance, history topics study the ways in which other civilisations have been ruled and contrast these to our current British system of democracy.
+The opinions and decisions of the school council and its elected members have directly impacted the teaching and learning within our community.
+The curriculum itself also reflects a desire to educate our learners about the various systems of democracy around the world, both past and present.
+For instance, history topics study how other civilisations have been ruled and contrast these to our current British system of democracy.

 How Rodmersham promotes the British value of Democracy: